cabforum/smime/SBR.md

 12. the Certificate was issued in violation of the then-current version of these requirements.

 ### 9.6.2 RA representations and warranties
+No stipulation.

 ### 9.6.3 Subscriber representations and warranties

+TBD

 ### 9.6.4 Relying party representations and warranties
+No stipulation.

 ### 9.6.5 Representations and warranties of other participants
+No stipulation.

 ## 9.7 Disclaimers of warranties
+No stipulation.

 ## 9.8 Limitations of liability
 For delegated tasks, the CA and any Delegated Third Party MAY allocate liability between themselves contractually as they determine, but the CA SHALL remain fully responsible for the performance of all parties in accordance with these Requirements, as if the tasks had not been delegated.